florenciacruz3/florenciacruz3/getting-started-with-markdown.md

 ### Recommended tutorials

-- [Google Developers](https://developers.google.com/tech-writing/one/markdown) — Cointains links and basic information that will help you get started.
+- [Google Developers](https://developers.google.com/tech-writing/one/markdown) — Contains links and basic information that will help you get started.

 - [Markdown Tutorial](https://www.markdowntutorial.com) — Beginner-friendly, step-by-step lessons, completely free.
 Takes 30-45 minutes.

 - [CommonMark](https://commonmark.org/help/) — The official interactive tutorial.
 Takes about 20 minutes.
 Best starting point.

 - [Markdown Guide](https://www.markdownguide.org/basic-syntax/) — Not a course, just a cheat sheet to use day by day.
-Print it or keep it open
+Print it or keep it open.

 ### Where to practice

 There are two useful things I did to build real Markdown fluency:

--	The first was using GitHub.
-I created a repository and started writing directly in `.md`
+-	First, I used GitHub.
+I created a repository and started writing directly in `.md`.

--	The second was, based on a real webpage, rewriting it in Markdown from scratch using only Markdown syntax.
+-	Second, based on a real webpage, rewriting it in Markdown from scratch using only Markdown syntax.
 It forces you to make real decisions about structure and formatting that tutorials don't require.

 ---

 ## About the Author

-I completed my bachelor's degree in English and Cinema and Media studies.
+I completed my bachelor's degree in English and Cinema and Media Studies.
 After that, I spent a while wondering how to apply those skills in the real world.
 Technical writing was the answer.
 It sits at the intersection of clear communication and the tools people actually use.

 My first step was learning Markdown.